codeformuenster/dkan-newest-dataset-notifier/README.md

 ## Operation

-Operation is powered by GitHub Actions.
+Operation is powered by GitHub Actions & a S3 compatible object storage.